A Website Construction Guide for Visual Artists:

 ../" tells the browser to go back one step in the hierarchy of folders to look for the targeted document.

-It makes things much, much easier to draw a diagram of your website during the planning stage, so you can gain an understanding of how the hierarchy of files and folders work.
-This eliminates a lot of confusion during the creation and testing of HTML pages.
+It makes things much easier to draw a diagram of your website during the planning stage, so you can gain an understanding of how the hierarchy of files and folders work.
+This eliminates a lot of confusion during the creation and testing of HTML links.

 Naming files and folders